hamborgr/Naqvi-Ali-Process-Instructor-Draft/README.md

 ### Formatting your Resume
 All resumes contain personal information, jobs/experiences, skills, and most will have an objective.
 Understanding what will stand out immediately to recruiters is important.

-Express your most relevant skills, experiences, and education earlier on in the resume and anything that is not relevant can be secondary.
+Express your most relevant skills, experiences, and education earlier on in the resume and anything that is not relevant to ML engineering can be put secondary.
 Ensure that your resume is not over a page long, or that will impact you negatively as well.

 ---